If you (or your parents) have a roll of unused baby edge guard lying around, this is the perfect STEM activity for you.

 As an Amazon Associate, I earn from qualifying purchases.

-The roller coaster is a great demonstration of the law of conservation of energy.
+The roller coaster is an excellent demonstration of the law of conservation of energy.

-In an isolated system such as the roller coaster, the total energy remains constant.
+The total energy remains constant in an isolated system such as the roller coaster.

 When you raise the marble, you are working against the force of gravity, giving the marble potential energy.